coinbase/coinbase-wallet-sdk/packages/wallet-sdk/docs/v4_with_wagmi.md

 This quickstart guide walks through building a dapp for Coinbase smart wallet using wagmi.

+#### If you have any questions or feedback please [Join the Coinbase Developer Platform Discord Server!](https://discord.com/invite/cdp)

 ## Steps:

 1. **Create a new wagmi app**